 Even without training or exercise, protein alone can increase muscle.
 For best muscle mass growth results, consume a normal to high protein diet.
-This doesn’t mean it’s OK to not workout, though!
+This doesn’t mean it’s okay to not work out, though!
 Exercise + protein = success.

 CrAT is a metabolic enzyme that focuses on a micronutrient known as carnitine in order to improve the energy efficiency in the mitochondria of cells.
 By consuming this micronutrient, your muscles metabolize energy more efficiently, which also improves your stamina.
 The research isn’t complete, but it holds strong evidence for the effectiveness of this pairing in the economy of your muscle activity.
 Carnitine is found in red meats, nuts, seeds, artichokes, and broccoli (just to name a few).